ccgilroy/ma-thesis/doc/ma_revisions/03_data.md

 The most significant city with a documented gay neighborhood that was absent from these data was Oklahoma City.

-**in each city, I chose the largest cluster or clusters of gay bars**

-I used city descriptions from GayCities, prior qualitative research, and media accounts to make these choices

-**I chose half of the available cities**

-The largest city excluded was Phoenix. [because it looks like a damn checkerboard]
+ [because it looks like a damn checkerboard]

 **something about geolocation**